oVirt/ovirt-site/source/infra/becoming-an-infrastructure-team-member.html.md

 To start getting involved in the Infrastructure team, introduce yourself on the mailing list.
 Your self-introduction should include your name, relevant experience, and why you are interested in helping with oVirt infrastructure.
 Also, start attending the team meetings, if possible.

-In step 1, you should and [ its members](Infrastructure team administrators), the skills we have, the infrastructure we use (such as [ git](Infrastructure git repository) and [ puppet](Infrastructure Puppet details)) and [the things we have on our agenda to accomplish](http://fedorahosted.org/ovirt/report/1).
-You can read our team and .
+In step 1, you should [ get familiar with the team goals](:Category:Infrastructure) and [ its members](Infrastructure team administrators), the skills we have, the infrastructure we use (such as [ git](Infrastructure git repository) and [ puppet](Infrastructure Puppet details)) and [the things we have on our agenda to accomplish](http://fedorahosted.org/ovirt/report/1).
+You can read our team [documentation](:Category:Infrastructure documentation) and [standard procedures](:Category:Infrastructure SOP).

 Perhaps you have the time and skills to make suggestions as to how something might be accomplished, or research possible solutions to a problem and make a proposal, to allow other team members to put a solution in place quickly?
 Perhaps you've noticed something which can be improved, and you would like to add an issue to our Trac instance to help ensure it gets done.